 Quick Bites: Pret, Cafe Nero

-Afternoon Tea: Fortnum & Mason, Prêt-à-Portea at the Berkeley, Harrods just to name a few.
+Afternoon Tea: Fortnum & Mason, Prêt-à-Portea at the Berkeley, Sketch, Harrods just to name a few.
 Most will require a reservation ahead of time as they book up quickly.

 Markets: Most of the shopping markets all have a section dedicated to just food.
 I recommend stopping in Borough Market which is dedicated just to food!